kf-cuanschutz/NVIDIA_Grace_Hopper_benchmarking_logs_/Daily_installs_loggings/Lessons_learned_from_the_slurm_MIG_installation_July_27th_.md

 scontrol update nodename=localhost state=resume
 ```

 * [This](https://gitlab.com/nvidia/hpc/slurm-mig-discovery) was a helpful link as well.
+This [page](https://www.reddit.com/r/SLURM/comments/gx2x99/cgroup_v2/) showed me the
+  right thing to edit in the slurm.conf file.